ttumyche/UniXGen/README.md

 #### For decoding radiology reports,
 Run decode_report.py. \
-Save the decoded outputs according to your preferences.
+Save the decoded outputs according to your preference.

 ~~~
 python decode_report.py